dec4/would-you-rather-backend/README.md

 There are three services defined in the `docker-compose.yml` file.
 The main app, the DynamoDB database, and dynamodb-admin.

 1. Run `docker-compose up` to start all three containers.
-1. Run `python3 local/init_db.py` to create the tables wyr-users and wyr-questions.
+1. Run `cd local && python3 init_db.py` to create the tables wyr-users and wyr-questions.
 This is required before using the main application.
 (TODO: work into docker steps to run automatically on container start)
+1. Visit http://0.0.0.0:8008/docs to view and test this API.
+Visit http://0.0.0.0:8001/ to view the DynamoDB Admin page.